| Bailey Island, MaineHome >Seacoast > Bailey Island This lovely island is located on the coast of Maine about 15 miles south of Brunswick, Maine

 dedication to all men who make their living from the sea. (see photo

+at right).
 Cribstone Bridge.
 This unique bridge was built in the 1920's and

 joined Orr's Island and Bailey Island - spanning Will's Gut.
 It was